Unveiling the Invisible: ALPs and Sterile Neutrinos at the LHC and HL-LHC: Highlights of the Models

-In this study, we consider sterile neutrinos as long lived particles that do not decay into other particles within the LHC detector.\footnote{This assumption is valid as long as $\lambda_2$ is below $10^{-7}$, above which sterile neutrinos may decay into three active neutrinos via 3-body decay processes mediated by $Z^0$ inside the detector.} The relevant effective Lagrangian for this analysis is then simplified to:
+In this study, we consider sterile neutrinos as long lived particles that do not decay into other particles within the LHC detector.
+This assumption is valid as long as $\lambda_2$ is below $10^{-7}$, above which sterile neutrinos may decay into three active neutrinos via 3-body decay processes mediated by $Z^0$ inside the detector.
+Such a small $\lambda_2$ results in a very small mixing between active and sterile neutrinos, and thus $N^m$ can be identified with $N$.
+Additionally, the decay of Higgs into a pair of light neutrinos is negligibly suppressed.
+The relevant effective Lagrangian for this analysis is then simplified to: